Mark Foster is a former Olympic and Commonwealth Swimmer.

 Mark Foster – Motivational Speaking:

-Mark’s post swimming career has seen him reinvent himself as a successful motivational speaker and is now one of the most popular speakers on the circuit.
+Mark’s post-swimming career has seen him reinvent himself as a successful motivational speaker and is now one of the most popular speakers on the circuit.

-His ability to talk to a variety of audiences about a wide range of subjects, makes him a highly sought after guest speaker.
+His ability to talk to a variety of audiences about a wide range of subjects makes him a highly sought after guest speaker.

 Competing for 23 years at the highest level of his sport has taught Mark many invaluable lessons about how to build and maintain a successful career.

-He has translated these lessons into motivational talks and interventions that are transferable to the business management environment.
+Subsequently, he has translated these lessons into motivational talks and interventions that are transferable to the business management environment.